Regressing the Vortex: On Rereading Moby-Dick

 La chasse à la baleine, 1835, Ambroise-Louis Garneray

 Plato and his idealist philosophy are something of a foil in this book.
 By idealist philosophy, I mean that philosophy by which the idea is more real than reality.
 Alfred North Whitehead once declared for all time that all philosophy was but footnotes to Plato—a declaration that Plato-sympathizers love to quote.
 But this would seem to be a statement issuing from deep within Plato’s head—and thereby suspect.
-On the other hand, that all philosophy is but footnotes to cosmic idealism seems irrefutable in the sense that if reality were not finally made out of rational ideas, how then would philosophy know it?
-These days you can see this idealism still, alive and well in evangelical Christianity for whom heaven is more real than our fallen earthly reality—the shadowlands as C.S.
-Lewis put it.
-And likewise, from a more secular view, our obsession with progress dreams of future transcendence and perfection in the AGI singularity…
+On the other hand, that all philosophy is but footnotes to cosmic idealism seems irrefutable in the sense that if reality were not finally made out of ideas, how then would philosophy know it?
+I’m being glib, FYI (note 2)

 In Moby-Dick a sperm whale is comically imagined as a “metaphysical professor” who, if he had once been a Platonian, “might have taken up Spinoza in his latter years.”
-It would appear that Ishmael, if not Melville himself, had undergone such a progression; from idealism to daemonic naturalism.
-The transcendental idea becomes an earthly daemon; one that is radically other, like a ‘death-devouring’ shark, the horrifying tentacles of a giant squid, a killer sperm whale, or the impersonal ocean itself, together with its “demoniac waves.”
+It would appear that Ishmael, if not Melville himself, had undergone such a progression—or regression—from heavenly idealism to daemonic naturalism.
+The transcendental idea becomes an earthly daemon; one that is radically other, like a ‘death-devouring’ shark, the horrifying tentacles of a giant squid, a killer sperm whale, or the impersonal ocean itself with its “demoniac waves.”

 But what would otherwise be an ecstatic mystical trance produced by a very literal oceanic feeling, and one liable to turn you transcendentalist, is all the while fraught with mortal danger for “move your foot or hand an inch, slip your hold at all; and your identity comes back in horror.
 Over Descartian vortices you hover.
 And perhaps at mid-day, in the fairest weather, with one half-throttled shriek you drop through that transparent air into the summer sea, no more to rise forever.”
 Melville, concluding with his philosophical jab, ends the chapter with the admonition: “Heed it well, ye Pantheists!”

-Quite suddenly we are turned around on the vortex, shunted from a pantheistic trance towards a proto-psychological realism of the kind made popular a generation later.
+Quite suddenly we are turned around on the vortex, shunted from a pantheistic trance towards a proto-psychological realism of the kind made popular in the fiction of a generation later.
 The diffuse and all-pervading soul is withdrawn from the sea’s horizon in an instant, just as identity is returned by a lethal fall into that now indifferent and obliterating sea.

 But this is only hypothetical.
 Another character does fall into the obliterating sea, and has his mind blown.
 The Black boy Pip jumps out of a speeding whale boat towed by a fleeing whale and is left behind alone upon the flat plane of the sea.
 He is later picked up again by the ship but by then he had been made mad: “the sea had jeeringly kept his body up, but drowned the infinite of his soul.”
 And yet Pip is offered a glimpse of the mystic ocean allowed to no one else in the novel.
 In an extraordinary passage we are told that Pip was